bearsunday/BEAR.Package/README.md

     $ cd {$PROJECT_PATH}/apps/Sandbox/var/www/
     $ php -S 0.0.0.0:8088 dev.php

-You can then open a browser and go to `http://0.0.0.0:8088` to see the "Hello BEAR.Sunday" demo output.
+You can then open a browser and go to `http://0.0.0.0:8088` to see the "Hello World" demo output.
 To see application dev tool page, go to `http://0.0.0.0:8088/dev/`

 for systtem admin page